Opsarius: Status

 According to the IUCN Red List, significant data is lacking to determine the status of all of the Opsarius species except for Opsarius koratensis.
-Opsarius koratensis was last evaluated in March of 2011 and was determined to be stable and locally common throughout its range.
+Opsarius koratensis was last evaluated in March 2011 and was determined to be stable and locally common throughout its range.
 Habitat deterioration, specifically agriculture, deforestation, pollution, and other ecosystem modifiers, is a possible hazard for these fishes.

 Habitat

 Fishes of the genus Opsarius can be found in inland freshwaters such as streams, rivers, creeks, and waterfalls.
 Generally, these water bodies will have sandy or rocky bottoms which is the preferred benthic environment for these fishes.
 Fishes of this genus have also been known to live in wetlands.